TFM93/chirpstack-simulator/README.md

   # DevEUI, if not empty the first device will have this value and will not be deleted
   dev_eui="PUT_YOUR_DEVICE_EUI_HERE"

+   # NwkKey, if not empty the first device will have this value as nwkKey
+  nwk_key="PUT_YOUR_APPKEY_HERE"

   # DeviceProfileID, if not empty this will be the deviceprofileid to be used and will not be deleted
   device_profile_id="PUT_YOUR_DEVICE_PROFILE_ID_HERE"